Could our child have ADHD?

 Thankfully, in this digital age, there is no shortage of information on ADHD, for parents and for kids and there are now better support systems for the kids who have it, both in the schools and in the medical system.

-In all of the support I offer here, it is not my aim to turn my writings into more information on ADHD.
+In all of the support I offer here, it is not my goal to turn my writings into yet more information on ADHD.
 There is enough of that out there, just ask siri or google!

 There is a lot of information regarding what you can do to help your child so I want to give you something different.